hooroo/roo-ui/CONTRIBUTING.md

 <a name="packages"></a>
 ## Creating new packages

-New packages can be created by adding a subdirectory under `packages/components` or `packages/common`.
+New packages can be created by adding a subdirectory under the `packages` directory.
 The package will be automatically published and a `CHANGELOG.md` will be generated once your branch is merged.

 Every package should contain the following: